andywaite/unusable-podcast/podcasts/020-occams-razor.md

  - Programmers predicting & abstracting
  - Andy is "thinly spread"
  - Leaky toilets with a drop valve system
- - Simplicity of the iphone, compared to older phones
+ - Simplicity of the iPhone, compared to older phones
  - Camera shutters on old phones
  - Henry hoover
  - "With greater functionality comes greater complexity", quote by Spiderman